JasonDJung/ESP32-C3-Devboard/documentation/cad-tutorial.md

 </figure>

-While you're here, add the following components
+While here, add the following components

 * Two `Conn_01x04_Pin`.
 These will be used for GPIO and UART connectors
 * `R` for resistors
 * `C` for decoupling capacitors.
 Decoupling capacitors are typically used to filter out noise.
-* `L` for inductors
 * `GND` for a general ground

 Use `w` to start routing a new wire under the mouse, left-click to finish routing, and `Esc` to cancel.
 For a cleaner schematic, use labels to connect pins to the microcontroller.
 Use `l` to place labels on pins or wires.
 Any two points with the same label will behave as if connected by a wire.
 Use `Q` for pins you will leave unconnected.